strike-finance/hummingbot/INSURANCE_FUND_GUIDE.md

 ## 📋 Choose Your Strategy

-Two unwinding strategies are available:
+Three unwinding strategies are available:

 ### 1. Simple Unwinder (Recommended for Most Cases)